AI Infrastructure Sovereignty: Agentic AI and Digital Twins for Sovereign Operation

 \section{Agentic AI and Digital Twins for Sovereign Operation}

 As AI infrastructure spans data centers, optical networks, and energy systems, manual operation no longer scales.
-The number of interacting variables, combined with tight timing, safety, and sustainability constraints, exceeds what human operators can manage reliably in real time \cite{Clemm2015RFC7575}.
-Agentic AI addresses this challenge by structuring control logic into autonomous but bounded agents, each responsible for observing system conditions, reasoning about feasible actions, and proposing decisions within explicitly defined limits \cite{Cruzes2026}.
-Agentic AI does not replace human authority or policy decision making; rather, it structures the execution of decisions under predefined policies, safety constraints, and operational boundaries.
+The number of interacting variables --- power draw, thermal state, grid carbon intensity, optical link utilization, workload placement, water permit exposure --- combined with tight timing, safety, and sustainability constraints, exceeds what human operators can manage reliably in real time~\cite{Clemm2015RFC7575}.
+Agentic AI addresses this challenge by structuring control logic into autonomous but bounded agents, each responsible for observing system conditions, reasoning about feasible actions, and proposing decisions within explicitly defined limits~\cite{Cruzes2026}.
+An \emph{agent} in this context is a software component that perceives its environment through telemetry, evaluates options against a policy specification, and proposes actions --- but does not execute them unilaterally.